 AFTER THE THIN MAN

-As a bonus, this film also features James Stewart, which was a pleasant surprise although it was also a bit of a shock to realise that as late as 1936 he wasn't yet that big a star.
+As a bonus, this film also features James Stewart in very much a supporting role, because as late as 1936 he wasn't yet that big a star.

-The first 'Thin Man' film was based on a novel by Dashiell Hammett which was something of a departure from his normal hardboiled style in being lighter and more comedic.
-Although he didn't write any more novels featuring Mr and Mrs Charles, he contributed the storyline for this follow-up.
+The first 'Thin Man' film was based on a novel by Dashiell Hammett which was something of a departure from his normal hardboiled style in that it was lighter and more comedic.
+Although he didn't go on to write any more novels featuring Mr and Mrs Charles, he contributed the storyline for this follow-up.

-Based on this film a large part of the success of this franchise was the juxtaposition of the world of 'high society' Nora comes from and the seedy underworld that Nick is at ease dealing with.
-Or to put it another way we get both the amusing banter of Nick and Nora, and a gritty murder mystery.
+Based on this film I would say that a large part of the success of the 'Thin Man' films is the juxtaposition of the world of 'high society' Nora comes from and the seedy underworld that Nick is at ease in.
+So we get to enjoy both the amusing banter of Nick and Nora, and a gritty murder mystery.
 Plus, if you're into that sort of thing there are the shenanigans of a mischievous wire-haired fox terrier named Asta.

-Admittedly when at the end he brings all the suspects together Nick hasn't yet identified the murderer, but it makes for an entertaining and satisfying conclusion, as he talks them (and us) through his theory of the case.
-As he had hoped, in the course of the various accusations and counter-accusations that are thrown around, and protestations of innocence, the killer makes a fatal mistake.
+Like Hercule Poirot Nick eventually brings all the suspects together but unlike the Belgian detective he hasn't yet identified the murderer.
+Instead he talks them (and us) through his theory of the case, in the hope that in the course of the various accusations and counter-accusations that are thrown around, as well as protestations of innocence, the killer will make a fatal mistake.

 Comments